wwick/file-server/README.md

 3. When needed, download your file from the **cloud**
 4. Delete files from the **cloud**
 5. Logout at the bottom of the page when done (so sad to see you go)

-### Development

-Want to contribute?
-Great!
-This project is now abandoned by its owners.
-We just want the grade.